nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

           content:
             application/json:
               schema:
-                $ref: '#/components/StudySummary'
+                $ref: '#/components/schemas/StudySummary'
   ...
 components:
+  schemas:
     StudySummary:
       description: Summary information about a study
       type: object
       properties:
         study_id:
           type: string
           description: A unique identifier for this study
         study_title:
           type: string
         study_type:
           type: string
           description: The type of treatment used in the study
         institute:
           type: string
           description: The institution that performed the study
         department:
           type: string
           description: The department in the institute that performed the study
         last_name:
           type: string
           description: The last name of the PI responsible for the study
         first_name:
           type: string
           description: The first name of the PI responsible for the study
         email:
           type: string
           description: The email to contact for information about the study
         submit_date:
           type: string
           description: The date this study was submitted to metabolomics workbench
         study_summary:
           type: string
           description: A detailed summary describing the study
         subject_species:
           type: string
           description: The species of the subject of the study
 ```

 Under `components`, as many individual components can be specified, and they can be referenced using `$ref` with [JSON-Schema pointers](https://json-schema.org/draft/2019-09/relative-json-pointer.html) as shown above.

-### Step 5: SmartAPI extension
+### Step 6: SmartAPI extension
 When it comes to *automatic* interoperability, the [SmartAPI extension](https://smart-api.info/guide) to OpenAPI is almost essential.
 It provides mechanisms for adding RDF annotations to parameters or responses.
 We'll demonstrate it on a new endpoint:

 |Example request|Example URL|